 If you are thinking about how to play Valorant, this is a good place to start.
 Let’s begin with the qualities you may or may not possess.

-An eye for accuracy, fast-twitch muscles, ability to manage stress and anxiety, and a strategic mind.
+An eye for accuracy, fast-twitch muscles, an ability to manage stress and anxiety, and a strategic mind.
 This is a good start.
 But these abilities will only get you so far.

 You are gonna have to learn how to cooperate with the other members of the team.
-If you cannot put aside personal fame and kill count, you might not be on the winning side at the end of the match.
+If you cannot put aside personal fame and your kill count, you might not be on the winning side at the end of the match.

 Learn how to make a sacrifice and offer support that puts you in danger.
 In short, you need to be selfless when your team needs you.